 Solutions: Managing Habitat for People and Wildlife – The Mission of Wildlife Corridors

-Wildlife Corridors seeks to facilitate novel public-private partnerships to protect open land, improve habitat and facilitate wildlife movement.
-We actually seek out and incorporate local perspectives on how people can recreate, live upon and manage land, in perpetuity and for the benefit of people, plants, wildlife, and waterways.
+Wildlife Corridors (WC) seeks to facilitate novel public-private partnerships to protect open land, improve habitat, and facilitate wildlife movement.
+We actually seek out and incorporate local perspectives on how people can recreate, live upon and manage land, in perpetuity.
+This is for the benefit of people, plants, wildlife, and waterways.

 We address the above obstacles in the following ways:

-- Economic and Cultural Issues: Like our partner organization Borderlands Restoration, Wildlife Corridors works to foster a Restoration Economy
+- Economic and Cultural Issues: Like our partner organization Borderlands Restoration, Wildlife Corridors (WC) works to foster a ‘restoration economy‘.

-In Early 2015, Borderlands Restoration was presented with a unique opportunity; over 1,000 acres of nearly pristine grassland, oak woodland, and remnant cienega were set for sale by a bank after they had foreclosed on the developer.
-The skeleton of the planned development, Three Canyons, was already in place – a system of roads on the lower 1/3 of the property, leading to a few houses on purchased lots, and a water system that would provide plumbing for the 173 platted lots.
-While the properties boasted significant space set aside for conservation, this old “swiss cheese” conservation easement, that fortunately is no longer recognized by the IRS, provides no corridor for animal movement, amongst a polka-dotted landscape speckled with houses.
+In Early 2015, WC was presented with an unique opportunity.
+Over 1,000 acres of nearly pristine grassland, oak woodland, and remnant cienega were set for sale by a bank after they had foreclosed on the developer.
+The skeleton of the planned development, Three Canyons, was already in place.
+There is a system of roads on the lower 1/3 of the property, leading to a few houses on purchased lots.
+An existing water system will provide plumbing for the 173-platted lots.
+The properties boasted significant space set aside for conservation.
+However, this old “Swiss cheese” conservation easement that fortunately is no longer recognized by the IRS provides no corridor for animal movement, amongst a polka-dotted landscape speckled with houses.

-In order to purchase the land, WC borrowed $700,000 with a 6% annual interest rate and a large balloon payment due after 3 years.
+WC borrowed $700,000 with a 6% annual interest rate and a large balloon payment due after 3 years in order to purchase the land.
 WC is now seeking to pay off the mortgage through a combination of selling off the development rights in what will then be the critical wildlife corridor, and selling a limited number of residential lots on the southern portion of the property.
-These lots are in an area that has paved roads, power, and where 16 lots were previously sold before the acquisition.
+These lots are in an area that has paved roads and power.
+Sixteen (16) lots were previously sold before the acquisition.